rasjonell/rasjonell.github.io/posts/2019-10-01-setting-up-my-personal-blog.md

 ![Obelisk Issue](/media/obelisk_issue.png)

 So I had to make a choice between SSG and Serum.
-Writing this I figured out that there is no rational(or should I say _rasjonell_ 🤔) reason of choosing any other software instead of SSG but my love for declarative programming and good ol' memories of ruby-ish syntax made me choose Serum.
+Writing this I figured out that there is no rational(or should I say _rasjonell_ 🤔) reason for choosing any other software instead of SSG but my love for declarative programming and good ol' memories of ruby-ish syntax made me choose Serum.

 Setting up the project was as straightforward as it could be.
 You download the software, compile it and there you go.
 I also installed a custom theme, for which I had to change a single line in my config file(I'm thinking of forking this theme to add a dark mode).
 Refer to the [official guide](https://dalgona.github.io/Serum/getting-started.html) for more detailed introduction.